 The children have daily opportunities to read aloud and develop their speaking and listening skills because ‘talk’ is central to developing their understanding.
 We promote enjoyment of reading through the children having regular visits to the school library, being read to by their teachers on a daily basis and independent reading time.
 We also run a reading passport challenge on a termly basis, where the children have the opportunity to practise the reading skills that they have acquired in a variety of contexts at home.

 We often invite parents from KS1 to spend time once a week before the start of the school day listening to their child read in class.

 To motivate and engage children in reading, each class creates a book corner relating to their class topic or book.
-Each term, the book corners are judged by a member of the Senior Leadership Team.

 The children and staff are lucky to benefit from the educational consultants at The Literacy Tree.
 Texts are carefully chosen to engage children and encourage them to be critical thinkers, readers and writers.
 You can find out more about The Literacy Tree here:

 Children are taught cursive handwriting right from Nursery up to Year 6.